brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 ### Script Descriptions (Alphabetically Ordered):

-1. **Broadcast-UserLogonMessageViaGPO.ps1**: Displays customizable warning messages on workstations upon user login, leveraging GPO for wide-reaching communication in IT managed environments.
+1. **Broadcast-UserLogonMessageViaGPO.ps1 and broadcast-logonmessage.hta**: Displays customizable warning messages on workstations upon user login, leveraging GPO for wide-reaching communication in IT managed environments.

 2. **BulkShorten-FileNames.ps1**: Finds and shortens filenames that exceed a certain length limit, improving system compatibility and reducing errors related to long filenames.